Hirurg103/capybara_select2/README.md

 # CapybaraSelect2 for select2 version 2/3/4
 !!!
-You need to specify which version of select2 you are using.
+For select2 versions 2 and 3 you need to specify which version you are using.
 See [Configuration](https://github.com/Hirurg103/capybara_select2#configuration)

 [![Build Status](https://travis-ci.org/Hirurg103/capybara_select2.svg?branch=master)](https://travis-ci.org/Hirurg103/capybara_select2)